Itssilviaflores/Itssilviaflores/README.md

 - 👋 Hi, I’m @Itssilviaflores
 - 👀 I’m interested in warm and cozy things!
-- 🌱 I’m currently learning ✨ Frontend development ✨
+- 🌱 I’m currently coding Websites & pretty things
-- 💞️ I’m looking to collaborate on anything I can help
+- 💞️ I’m the founder of ✨ www.maisonflores.com ✨
+- 📙 I'm the illustrator and website builder of www.omapadoamor.com / www.themapoflove.com
 - 📫 How to reach me?
-Instagram: @itssilviaflores
+Instagram: @maisondeflores.official